 Verified 06 October 2021 - Directorate for Legal and Administrative Information (Prime Minister)

-Everything depends on whether the minor is emancipated, that is to say assimilated to a major by court decision.
+It depends on whether the minor is emancipated, i.e. if it is treated as a major by a court decision.

-Where the minor is not emancipated, it does not have the legal capacity to sign a contract.
-The housing lease must then be signed by at least one legal representative (parent or guardian) of the minor, even if the signatory does not occupy the dwelling.
+A minor has no legal capacity to sign a contract.
+The dwelling lease must then be signed by at least one legal representative (parent or guardian) of the minor, even if the person signing does not occupy the dwelling.

-If a landlord has nevertheless signed a rental contract with a non-emancipated minor, there are 2 cases:
+If a landlord has nevertheless signed a residential lease with an unenfranchised minor, 2 solutions are possible: